Basement Jaxx: 2011–present: Attack the Block and Junto

-2011 saw the duo collaborating twice: with Metropole Orkest for the live album Basement Jaxx vs. Metropole Orkest, and also with Stephen Price for the soundtrack to the 2011 film Attack the Block.
+2011 saw the duo collaborating twice: with Metropole Orkest for the live album Basement Jaxx vs. Metropole Orkest, and also with Steven Price for the soundtrack to the 2011 film Attack the Block.

 In November 2011, Simon revealed the pair were working on a new album – hinting that some tracks were already appearing in their DJ sets.
 At their first live show for several years at Chiswick House Festival in July 2012, the band performed some new material from their forthcoming album including the song "Diamonds".
-Possible tracks that were predicted to appear on the album according to Pitchfork include "Make.Believe", "Let's Rock this Road Together", "Back 2 the Wild", "We R Not Alone", "Galactical", "Power 2 The People", "Mermaid of Salinas", "People of Planet Earth" and "What a Difference Your Love Makes".
+Possible tracks that were predicted to appear on the album according to Pitchfork include "Make.Believe", "Let's Rock this Road Together", "Back 2 the Wild", "We R Not Alone", "Galactical", "Power 2 The People", "Mermaid of Salinas", "People of Planet Earth", and "What a Difference Your Love Makes".
 The band ran a contest through graphic design firm JDO, where the band will use the graphic identity (including the album and single artwork designs) that the winner created for their upcoming album and consequent promotional items.

 "Back 2 the Wild" was released as a single on 12 April 2013, with an accompanying video co-directed by Matt Maitland and Natalia Stuyk being uploaded to their YouTube account on 16 April, though the single ultimately did not appear on the upcoming album.

 "What a Difference Your Love Makes" was released as a single on 30 September 2013.
 The single's accompanying video was released on Vevo on 7 August 2013.
 It was directed by Damian Weilers and shot in South Africa.
 On 1 May 2014, Basement Jaxx released a new song for the album called "Unicorn" on SoundCloud.

 On 19 May 2014, Basement Jaxx officially announced their seventh album, Junto, which was released on 25 August 2014 through Atlantic Jaxx and PIAS.
 In July, the duo released the first lead single off the album, "Never Say Never".
-The music video, directed by Saman Kesh, is about the development of a "twerking" robot that is intended to save humanity from a world without dancing and features the robotic prototype simulation of human buttocks "Shiri" developed by the Japanese scientist Nobuhiro Takahashi.
+The music video, directed by Saman Kesh, is about the development of a "twerking" robot that is intended to save humanity from a world without dancing and features the robotic prototype simulation of human buttocks, "Shiri" (likely an allusion to Siri), developed by the Japanese scientist Nobuhiro Takahashi.